 TYPOGRAPHY

-We used Monument Grotesk for the old site’s typography, with different fonts: Regular, Medium, Italic.
-We’d changed this to the variable version so that one font file contained the same number of stylistic variations, instead of three separate font files for Regular, Medium, Italic.
-This was to further reduce the number of HTTP requests, but we found it wasn’t enough.
+We used Monument Grotesk variable for the old site’s typography, so that one font file contained the same number of stylistic variations, instead of separate font files for Regular, Medium, Italic.
+This was to further reduce the number of HTTP requests, but we found it wasn’t enough, so we used Arial, a system font universally installed on devices, thus reducing HTTP requests and in turn, energy.

 COLOUR

-We used a versatile colour system of vibrant and neutral colours throughout the old site.
+Our old site used a versatile colour system of vibrant and neutral colours.
 The background was white to showcase our design work with clean, breathable pages that communicated copy and images effectively, however white light is the most energy intensive because it comprises all the colours in the colour spectrum.

 • Dark mode with a surface colour of #121212